 - Recommend research for improved information architecture

 Through this evaluation, our team was able to investigate in more detail the general landscape in which IBM Developer and its public cloud platform compete.
-We found that all direct competitors display for new users some variation of “Getting Started” from the homepage with the exception of IBM Developer.
+We found that all direct competitors display for new users some variation of “Getting Started” from the homepage except IBM Developer.
 While a lot of comparative research exists on public cloud offerings, there was little comparison regarding the actual websites, particularly since the launch of the new website last fall.
 According to our scoring of common usability issues, IBM Developer stacks up quite nicely with the competition.

 |Similar service and market presence|